Apang20/Algo-Diary/README.md

 # Algo-Diary📚
-- A collection of algorithms and data structures
+- A collection of JavaScript algorithms and terms